nicholasdewaal/SocialChoiceTesting/README.md

   Although you can use the tools above, the main purpose of this software is simulation to compare social-choice functions with much better resistance to manipulation to more popular social-choice functions.
 This is done under ideal circumstances to consider how much potential loss comes from decreasing manipulability.

-  You can run this simulation by navigating to the folder with the file election_random.py, and executing:
+  You can run this simulation by navigating to the folder with the simulated_elections.py, and executing:

   ```bash
   python3 -O simulated_elections.py